Crates.io | cargo-deb |

 , so that the unit files are automatically added as assets and the units are properly installed.
 Systemd integration

-Debug symbols are stripped from built binaries by default, unless [profile.release] debug = true
+Debug symbols are stripped from built binaries by default, unless [profile.release] debug

-is set in Cargo.toml
+is enabled in Cargo.toml

 .
 This can also be enabled via [package.metadata.deb]